-Compensation for the Company's employees, including executive officers, is set so as to be comparable and equitable with employees and executive officers having similar responsibilities at similarly-sized publicly-traded biopharmaceutical companies having similar drug discovery operations or in a similar stage of product development located in Northern California.
-We utilize various sources for determining comparable information including two separate externally generated compensation surveys as well as data available from public filings of various local public biotechnology companies.
+Compensation for the Company's employees, including executive officers, is set so as to be comparable and equitable with employees and executive officers having similar responsibilities at similar-sized publicly-traded biopharmaceutical companies located in Northern California.
 Every employee's salary is assessed annually, based on individual performance, corporate performance and the relative compensation of the employee as compared to data collected from surveys of comparable compensation levels.